 The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on legal representation of plaintiffs in Prevacid lawsuits.
 We are handling individual litigation nationwide and currently investigating potential Prevacid lawsuits in all 50 states.

-Free Confidential Case Evaluation: Again, if you were injured by the side effects of a heartburn medication, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a lawsuit and our lawyers can help.
+Free Confidential Case Evaluation: Again, if you had kidney problems after taking a heartburn medication, you should contact our law firm immediately.
+You may be entitled to financial compensation by filing a Prevacid lawsuit and our lawyers can help.